 It’s worth pointing out that EaseUS also makes server backup tools capable of image-based backup.
 However, we didn’t find these competed well with other imaged-based server backups given cost and the hassle of having to rig cloud storage to work.

-We would also recommend that if you’re looking for an office workstation solution that doesn’t include server backup, you go with Acronis Backup 12 Workstation instead of Todo Backup Workstation.
+We would also recommend that if you’re looking for an office workstation solution that doesn’t include server backup, you go with Acronis Cyber Protect Workstation instead of Todo Backup Workstation.

 Todo Backup Free and Home use the same desktop application.